 Employees have unique logins for all business critical systems and two-factor authentication is enforced wherever possible.
 We conduct regular access audits and operate on the principle of least privilege.

-All employee laptops are managed, have encrypted hard drives and are monitored with antivirus software.
+All employee laptops are managed, have encrypted hard drives and are monitored with endpoint detection and response software.

 Webflow’s office is secured by key fob access doors.
 Entrances and exits are observed and captured on a closed-circuit (CCTV) camera.
 The office is monitored and protected by an alarm system.